 On Friday, the Cape Town loadshedding schedule will resume with reduced outages for City clients.

-Barring any further updates from Megawatt Park, the City of Cape Town clients should experience lower loadshedding stages between 05:00 and 22:00.
+Barring any further updates from Megawatt Park, loadshedding will be suspended for both Eskom and City of Cape Town clients, on Friday.

 How to check your loadshedding schedule